 But in the very next round the momentum shifted dramatically, as it must in great fights, and as it would do in this one over and over again.
 Joe got home a heavy left to the body and seconds later a vicious hook to the jaw which staggered Conn and the challenger had difficulty finding his corner at the end of the round.
 Revived with smelling salts, Conn got back up on his toes in the sixth and had a better round until Louis caught him on the ropes and again pounded the ribs of “Billy the Kid,” the two champions exchanging heavy shots until the bell.

 The seventh saw the challenger constantly moving, staying one step ahead of the champion, and that set up the eighth and ninth which were all Conn.
-The end of the eighth left everyone bewildered as “The Pittsburgh Kid” swarmed Louis with his quick hands, striking repeatedly, rattling Joe with lefts and rights and appearing to have, incredibly, taken full command.
-Conn could even be seen laughing as he moved in on Louis at the start of the ninth before dominating the rest of the round, battering the champion in a manner no one had anticipated.
+The end of the eighth left everyone bewildered as “The Pittsburgh Kid” swarmed Louis, striking repeatedly, rattling Joe with lefts and rights and appearing to have, incredibly, taken full command.
+Conn could be seen laughing as he moved in on Louis at the start of the ninth, battering the champion in a manner no one had anticipated.
 At round’s end, Conn told Louis, “Joe, you’re in a fight tonight,” and the champion replied, “I know it,” before turning to the safety of his corner.

 But Louis rose to the challenge.
 He continued with his body attack, showing great resolve, not to mention firm belief in Sam Langford’s old axiom — “Kill the body and the head will die” — and put tremendous pressure on his courageous, though significantly smaller, adversary.
 Again and again the crowd was brought to its feet as the two champions engaged in one prolonged exchange after another.

 Conn came back in the eleventh, using his excellent footwork to avoid Louis’ strongest punches and find angles for his own.
 And then came the twelfth, perhaps the most unforgettable of the fight.
-To everyone’s unbelieving eyes, there was Louis awkwardly backpedalling after absorbing a vicious left hook.
-The crowd came to its feet again and the stands of the Polo Grounds shook and trembled as the hunted had become the hunter.
+To everyone’s unbelieving eyes, there was Louis awkwardly back-pedaling after absorbing a vicious left hook.
+The crowd came to its feet again and the stands of the Polo Grounds trembled as the hunted became the hunter.
 For the first time in his reign as champion, Louis was in full retreat, dazed and staggering, and no one was more grateful than “The Brown Bomber” when the bell finally rang.

 If world title fights in 1941 had been twelve rounds instead of fifteen, Billy Conn would have scored a tremendous upset by taking a close decision and winning the heavyweight championship of the world.
 Everyone sensed that the fight now belonged to Conn.
 Not only was he ahead on points, but he had badly shaken Louis and in the late going had dictated the terms.
 All he had to do was continue to box smartly and the title was his.
 But there were three rounds to go and Conn was about to make his first, and last, serious error in ring strategy that night as the bell rang and the huge crowd roared in anticipation.

 Conn just couldn’t help being greedy.
 Or as some would say later, “too Irish.”
-He wanted to pick up right where he had left off at the end of round twelve and pursue the knockout that was so close he could taste it.
+He wanted to pick up where he had left off at the end of round twelve and pursue the knockout that was so close he could taste it.
 He moved directly to the champion, cuffing him with a hard one-two to start the soon-to-be final round.
 Meanwhile Joe, who had just been told by trainer Blackburn that he needed a knockout to win, responded with appropriate urgency.
-The two warriors went toe-to-toe and Conn decided push his luck and stay in the trenches with the bigger and more powerful man, trading punch for punch, the intense exchange bringing the crowd to its feet again as the challenger unleashed another wild flurry of blows.
+The two went toe-to-toe as Conn decided to push his luck and stay in the trenches with the bigger, more powerful man, trading punch for punch, the intense exchange bringing the crowd to its feet again as the challenger unleashed another wild flurry of blows.
 But then, the inevitable.

 A final, finishing volley of amazingly accurate power punches decided the battle, the last blow a right hand to the head that left Conn grovelling in the resin dust.
 Billy tried, but could not beat the count.
 The referee waved his arms and extinguished the brave challenger’s hopes of making history, the match in the end decided by Conn being too brave, and “The Brown Bomber” being too powerful.

-As the tale goes, when Louis exited the ring he encountered his manager, John Roxbury, who stood with a cigar protruding from the corner of his mouth.
+As the tale goes, when Louis exited the ring he encountered his manager, John Roxborough, who stood with a cigar protruding from the corner of his mouth.
 Louis looked at him and asked: “How many of those did you swallow tonight?”
-Joe didn’t wait for an answer and Roxbury didn’t offer one.
+Joe didn’t wait for an answer; Roxborough didn’t offer one.
 After all, everyone at the Polo Grounds had swallowed hard more than once that night, having been thrilled by one of the finest and most dramatic championship fights in boxing history.

 — Robert Portis